Analysis period: 2024-01-01 to 2024-12-31

 Could BTC and IBIT have been combined in a portfolio?

 Yes, though allocation sizing mattered.
-Their weak correlation could have meaningfully reduced overall portfolio variance.
-IBIT's higher volatility (57.3%) meant even small allocations can materially impact overall portfolio risk.
+Their strong correlation provided limited risk reduction since they tended to move together.
+IBIT's higher volatility (57.4%) meant even small allocations can materially impact overall portfolio risk.